getappbox/AppBox-iOSAppsWirelessInstallation/Pods/ObjectiveDropboxOfficial/README.md

 * navigate to `TestObjectiveDropbox` and run `pod install`
 * open `TestObjectiveDropbox/TestObjectiveDropbox.xcworkspace` in Xcode
 * implement your changes to the SDK source code.

 To ensure your changes have not broken any existing functionality, you can run a series of integration tests by following the instructions listed in the `ViewController.m` file.

+---

+## Code generation

+If you're interested in manually generating the SDK serialization logic, perform the following:

+* clone this GitHub repository to your local filesystem
+* run `git submodule init` and then `git submodule update`
+* navigate to the [Stone GitHub repo](https://github.com/dropbox/stone), and install all necessary dependencies
+* run `./generate_base_client.py` to generate code

+To ensure your changes have not broken any existing functionality, you can run a series of integration tests by following the instructions listed in the `ViewController.m` file.